 Ever since Tesla announced the Model S, I have been fascinated with this all-electric car.
 I finally decided to take a test drive in Vancouver in early May 2014.
 At that point, the car really got under my skin, since I was very much impressed with the test drive.
-I talked myself out of the purchase twice, but eventually decided to go for my dream car.
+I talked myself out of the purchase twice, but eventually decided to go for my dream car after closely relating to Sid Schwab’s Customer Story.
 I placed the order in late May, took delivery in late September 2014.

 Tesla doesn’t have a dealership network.
 Instead, they sell direct to their customers through their website.
 I purchased this car by selecting the options I wanted and clicked “Purchase” on the Tesla website – it’s no different than buying a toaster from Amazon, except for the price of course!
 My configuration: 85 kWh Model S rear-wheel drive, Pearl White Body Color, 19″ Wheels with Michelin Primacy Tires, Dual Chargers, Fog Lamps, Obeche Wood Matte Décor, Parking Sensors, Smart Air Suspension, Subzero Weather Package, Supercharger Enabled, Tan Nappa Leather Seats, Tech Package.

 I have to say, the Model S has made driving fun again.
 The instant acceleration and superb handling is a real treat.
 The silence in the cabin and amazing amount of space inside is great.
 The running costs are super low compared with my previous gas engined cars (3 cents/km for electricity for the Model S, versus 18 cents/km for gasoline for my previous Honda Accord).
 The Model S is a geek’s dream come true with all the high tech features.
 It is constantly connected to the Internet through cellular 3G and I can control some functions remotely through my iPhone.